GunjaShah/animal-abuse-detection/README.md

 - **Specialization**: Fine-tune for specific types of abuse or animals.

 ## Contributions
 Contributions are welcome!
-Feel free to suggest enhancements or report issues.
+Do feel free to suggest enhancements or report issues.